-What you can expect first and foremost when you visit is a friendly face to warmly greet you when you arrive.
+What you can expect first and foremost when you visit is a friendly face to warmly greet you when you arrive (even if you are late, most of us come late!).
 As you come up the walk, generally the doors will be open with a smiling face just on the other side.
 The person who greets you will help you find your way up the stairs or into the elevator, to make your way to the worship space.
 Feel free to explore the building, the beautiful stained glass windows, grab a cup of coffee, and introduce yourself to a smiling face if you feel so inclined.
 We love having guests in our midst – but want to allow you to take things at your own pace.
 If you seem shy, we won’t chase you down.
 You can have your space.

 Settle into a pew, everything you’ll need to worship will be right there for you in the bulletin.
 Feel free to flip through the bulletin, it has a bunch of announcements and information about St. Mary’s that is current and happening.